byte-fe/react-model/README.md

 ### useStore

-The functional component in React 16.8.0-alpha.1 can use Hooks to connect the global store.
+The functional component in React ^16.8.0 can use Hooks to connect the global store.
 The actions return from useStore can invoke the dom changes.

-Best Practice: Dont use useStore on the Top like the example below because it will reload the whole components.
-You should use useStore on the subComponents which need it.

 ```tsx
 import React from 'react'